Dean's Emergency Scholarship

 - Submit a 300 word essay explaining your need for this emergency scholarship.

 - Receive less than the equivalent of 9 credit hours ($5400) in tuition assistance per year (exclusive of aid received through the FAFSA, such as federal loans or grants).
-Students must submit a list noting source of funding and amount of assistance received.

 - Currently registered for the term for which you are applying.